 And they are extremely dangerous – by quietly residing in your device, they collect the most sensitive data of yours.
 Without you even knowing, your passwords, banking details, or your ID info may end up in the hands of cybercriminals.

 But here’s the good part – you can prevent that from happening.
-Let’s learn more about keylogger protection.
+Let’s learn more about the protection from keyloggers.

 A keylogger is either a piece of malicious software or a hardware device.
 Both types serve the same purpose – they log all your keystrokes, this way capturing your sensitive data.